davecanderson/docs/docs/javascript-add-servicestack-reference.md

 ![](/images/release-notes/v6.6/mjs-intellisense.png)

-So even simple Apps without complex bundling solutions or external dependencies can still benefit from a rich typed authoring experience without any additional build time or tooling complexity.

 ## Add ServiceStack Reference

 A new ServiceStack reference containing the APIs typed DTOs can be added using the **BaseUrl** of the ServiceStack App, e.g: